 The fallen world and sinful man is all too ready to squeeze us into its own mould and to cultivate in us a worldly mindset, where God is far removed.
 Our own sin nature rebels against the Spirit Who dwells within, and the Spirit lusts against our fallen fleshly desires, but Paul warns us not to be conformed to this world, but rather to be transformed by the renewing of our minds.

 The Holy Spirit alone is that One that implements our inner transformation.
-He is the One that causes us to be "transformed by the renewing of our mind".
-He carries out this refining work, in the inner recesses of our heart "so that you may prove what the will of God is - so that we may do that which is good and acceptable and perfect in His sight".
+He is the One that causes us to be, "transformed by the renewing of your mind."
+He carries out this refining work in the inner recesses of our hearts, "so that you may prove what the will of God is, that which is good and acceptable and perfect."

 How important therefore to keep our focus on Jesus and to train the eyes of our hearts on heavenly things that are true and honest, just and pure, lovely and wholesome, godly and of good report.
 How necessary to capture every thought that casts a shadow on our mind and reject every motive that dishonours our Saviour - and allow them to be filtered through the lens of His purifying process and refining fire.

 If we would just turn our spirit and soul towards the Lord Jesus, we would automatically have to turn away from the things of this world.
-And if we set our heart, mind, will, and affection to concentrate upon Him, of necessity, we will not be conformed to the lustful leanings of the world, but our new, born-again nature would start to be supernaturally transformed into the character of Christ.
+And if each one of us set our heart, mind, will, and affection to concentrate upon Him, of necessity, we would not be conformed to the lustful leanings of the world, but our new, born-again nature would start to be supernaturally transformed into the character of Christ.